Stern-Lab/CIPI/README.md

 evaluation of the effects of different motifs on mutation rates.

 ## Reference:
-"A Bayesian framework for inferring the influence of sequence context on single base modifications" ,Guy Ling, Danielle Miller, Rasmus Nielsen, Adi Stern
+"CIPI: A Bayesian framework for inferring the influence of sequence context on point mutations" ,Guy Ling, Danielle Miller, Rasmus Nielsen, Adi Stern